phaze9/SummerOfCode/Week 2.md

 ## Day 5: Test your Hero :question:
 Is your hero there?
- - Add a unit test: Check your heroes name
+ - Add a unit test: Check your hero's name
    - Open src/app/heroes/heroes.component.spec.ts in Visual Studio
    - Add a new test below the existing test 'should create'
      ```